SuikaMochi/Mobile_Dungeon_Crawling_Project/Game Design Document.md

 Dungeon Crawler, Survival, Resource Management

 ## Game Elements:
-Take quests <br>
+Take quests
-Go into dungeons around the world to explore and map them <br>
+Go into dungeons around the world to explore and map them
-Cull the population of dangerous monsters <br>
+Cull the population of dangerous monsters
-Bring back high value monster corpses back to sell for money and experience points <br>
+Bring back high value monster corpses back to sell for money and experience points

 ## Player:
 - Offline Single Player (target)